Contents

 Overview of Current Market Conditions

 The London office market enters 2026 in a very different position from where it stood twelve months ago.
-The vacancy rate, which peaked at around 10.6% in early 2025, has since fallen to approximately 7.7%, according to data compiled from Savills, Cushman & Wakefield, and CoStar.
+The vacancy rate, which peaked at around 10.6% in early 2025, has since fallen to approximately 7.4% as of February 2026, according to data compiled from Savills, Cushman & Wakefield, and CoStar [1].
 This improvement reflects stronger absorption across higher-specification buildings, even as total availability remains above long-term averages at close to 26.3 million sq ft.

 Leasing activity proved resilient through 2025.
-Annual take-up reached 10.6 million sq ft according to JLL, making it Central London’s strongest year in six years.
-The share of Grade A space in those transactions hit a record 74%, up from a pre-pandemic average of 59%.
+Annual take-up reached between 10.6 and 12.1 million sq ft depending on the source, making it Central London’s strongest year since the start of the pandemic [2] [3].
+Knight Frank recorded 12.1 million sq ft across 1,400 deals, with a surge in large-scale corporate expansions propelling the figures to their highest post-pandemic level [3].
+The share of Grade A space in those transactions hit a record 74%, up from a pre-pandemic average of 59% [4].
 For organisations reviewing their office costs in London, this concentration of demand at the top of the market carries significant implications for both pricing and availability.

 For landlords, the picture remains sharply divided by asset quality.
 The gap between Grade A and Grade B performance widened sharply through 2025, with premium buildings in the West End and City Core achieving record pricing while secondary stock saw year-on-year rent declines of up to 19%.
+Prime rents reached record levels of £185 per sq ft in the West End and £102.50 per sq ft in the City, with a record 170 deals signed above £100 per sq ft [3].
 For a full breakdown of current pricing by submarket, see our dedicated guide to office rents in London.
 That pattern reinforces the growing penalty for buildings that do not meet modern occupier expectations around sustainability, amenity provision, and location.

 Key London Office Market Stats (Q4 2025 / Early 2026):

-Data sources: JLL Central London Office Market Dynamics Q4 2025, Savills Central London Market Watch Jan 2026, Cushman & Wakefield Marketbeat Q4 2025, Colliers, Knight Frank
+Data sources: [2] JLL Central London Office Market Dynamics Q4 2025, [3] Knight Frank London Series 2026, [4] Cushman & Wakefield Marketbeat Q4 2025, [5] Savills Central London Market Watch Q4 2025

 Leasing and Vacancy Trends

 Leasing across Central London is no longer recovering.
 It has recovered.
-The 10.6 million sq ft transacted in 2025 exceeded both the prior year and the long-term trend, with Q4 alone delivering 2.88 million sq ft, some 17% above the ten-year quarterly average.
+The 10.6 million sq ft transacted in 2025 according to JLL exceeded both the prior year and the long-term trend [2], with Q4 alone delivering 2.88 million sq ft, some 17% above the ten-year quarterly average [4].
+Knight Frank’s wider measure, which includes a broader deal scope, recorded 12.1 million sq ft across 1,400 deals, the capital’s strongest performance since the start of the pandemic [3].
+Of the 98 deals over 20,000 sq ft signed in 2025, 70 were expansionary, delivering 2.9 million sq ft of net absorption and confirming that large businesses took materially more space than they vacated [3].

 The real story, however, lies in the quality of space being absorbed.
-Around 74% of 2025 leasing activity involved Grade A offices, a proportion Cushman & Wakefield describes as the highest on record.
+Around 74% of 2025 leasing activity involved Grade A offices, a proportion Cushman & Wakefield describes as the highest on record [4].
 This flight to quality has created a genuine supply constraint in the most desirable locations.
 The City Core had just 1.1 years of Grade A supply remaining at the end of 2025, against a ten-year average of 1.7 years.
-In Mayfair and St James’s, that figure fell to 0.7 years.
+In Mayfair and St James’s, that figure fell to 0.7 years [4].
+Knight Frank data paints an even sharper picture: vacancy rates for new, high-specification offices now stand at just 0.3% in the City Core and 0.8% in the West End Core [3].
 For organisations planning an office fit-out in these submarkets, the practical implication is clear: decisions need to be made earlier and with greater precision.

 Major occupier moves continue to reshape the map.
-Law firm Herbert Smith Freehills Kramer took 238,000 sq ft at 1 Appold Street, while Proskauer Rose expanded onto the 46th floor of 8 Bishopsgate, paying £145 per sq ft on a 13-year lease.
-Financial services remained the largest source of demand, accounting for roughly 30% of total take-up, followed by legal and professional services.
+Law firm Herbert Smith Freehills Kramer took 238,000 sq ft at 1 Appold Street, while Proskauer Rose expanded onto the 46th floor of 8 Bishopsgate, paying £145 per sq ft on a 13-year lease [5].
+The largest deal of 2025 was Squarepoint’s 400,000 sq ft lease at 65 Gresham Street, a firm founded only in 2014, highlighting London’s continued appeal to fast-growing businesses [3].
+Insurance and financial services remained the largest source of demand, accounting for 31% of Central London take-up, with strong demand from hedge funds, asset management and insurance firms [5].
+Law firms leased 13.3% more office space in London compared with 2024, totalling 828,450 sq ft, with US firms accounting for five of the top legal sector deals over 100,000 sq ft in the past five years [6].
 For those considering financial services office design, these transactions confirm that client-facing environments in prime locations remain non-negotiable.

 Investment and Development Trends

 After a subdued 2024 that saw just £6.2 billion invested in London offices, 2025 delivered a strong rebound.
-Total investment volumes reached approximately £9.5 to £9.8 billion, representing a rise of between 52% and 61% year-on-year depending on the source.
-Q4 2025 was particularly active, with £3.3 billion of transactions completing, the highest quarterly figure since Q3 2022 and well ahead of the five-year average.
+Total investment volumes reached approximately £9.3 to £9.8 billion, representing a rise of between 45% and 61% year-on-year depending on the source [2] [3] [4].
+Q4 2025 was particularly active, with £3.3 billion of transactions completing, the highest quarterly figure since Q3 2022 and well ahead of the five-year average [4].
+There were 25 deals over £100 million, including eight above £250 million, compared with none in 2024 [3].

 The investor profile has also shifted.
-Overseas capital accounted for 76% of purchases in 2025, with European investors responsible for 46% and North American buyers at 21%.
-Norway’s sovereign wealth fund, Norges Bank, was among the most active participants, committing over £1 billion across multiple London portfolios.
-Domestic investors contributed 30% of activity, while the number of deals exceeding £100 million more than doubled compared to 2024.
-Knight Frank forecasts that total London office investment could reach £12 billion in 2026, reflecting improved confidence and stabilising yields.
+Institutional investors returned decisively, representing almost 40% of all office transactions, 50% of £100m-plus deals, and 65% of £250m-plus transactions [3].
+Norway’s sovereign wealth fund, Norges Bank, was among the most active participants, committing over £1 billion across multiple London portfolios, including a £570 million purchase of a 25% stake in the Covent Garden Estate [4].
+Knight Frank has tracked a 25% increase in sovereign wealth capital targeting London offices for 2026 [3].
+Knight Frank forecasts that total London office investment could reach £12 billion in 2026, reflecting improved confidence and stabilising yields [3].

-On the development side, approximately 13.5 million sq ft of space was under construction at the end of Q4 2025, with 37% already pre-let.
+On the development side, approximately 13.5 million sq ft of space was under construction at the end of Q4 2025, with 37% already pre-let [4].
 The development pipeline is thinning, however, and this is expected to become a defining characteristic of the market over the next two to three years.
+Since 2019, 36.1 million sq ft of new and refurbished take-up has outstripped completions of just 27.6 million sq ft, a structural imbalance that has driven vacancy for best-in-class buildings below 1% [3].
 Higher build costs, tighter funding conditions, and longer planning processes have made speculative construction more difficult.
 The BCIS index forecasts continued build cost increases through 2026 and 2027, and with capital values recovering only modestly, rental growth will need to do the heavy lifting.
 More than half of future supply is now refurbishment-led, as landlords now favour upgrading existing buildings over ground-up development.
+Knight Frank estimates that upgrading London’s ageing office stock could create £11.4 billion in annual rental income and £262 billion of investment value [7].
 This trend towards office refurbishment reflects both the economics and the pressure to improve sustainability performance, with retrofitted assets outperforming traditional new builds in both lease-up speed and yields.

 Workplace Trends, Fit-Out Implications & Future Outlook